-- Contact Minnesota Department of Natural Resources (MnDNR) AIS coordinator to report possible introduction of AIS.
+- 1. Contact Minnesota Department of Natural Resources (MnDNR) Invasive Species Specialist to report possible introduction of AIS.
 MnDNR staff will verify the AIS infestation. - 2.
-Communicate the AIS infestation to stakeholders, lake groups, and the general public. - 3.
+Communicate the AIS infestation to stakeholders (including those downstream), lake groups, and the general public. - 3.
 Perform monitoring or hire contractor to perform monitoring to define the extent of the AIS infestation. - 4.
-Determine whether quarantine of the infestation is necessary for containment and effective treatment and, if so, quarantine the AIS infestation. - 5.
+Determine whether isolation of the infestation is necessary for containment and effective treatment and, if so, isolate the AIS infestation. - 5.
 Collaborate with MnDNR, Minnesota Aquatic Invasive Species Research Center (MAISRC), and stakeholders to determine appropriate rapid response treatment/removal (e.g., chemical treatment or manual removal of AIS) and associated costs. - 6.
 Work with MnDNR to obtain treatment/removal permit - 7.
 Perform additional pre-treatment monitoring, if required by MnDNR permit. - 8.
 Hire contractor to complete AIS rapid response treatment/removal (e.g., chemical treatment or manual removal of AIS). - 9.
 Fund the AIS treatment/removal. - 10.
-Perform, or hire contractor to perform, post-treatment monitoring to determine treatment/removal effectiveness. - 11.
-Communicate information about the AIS treatment/removal and results of AIS treatment/removal efforts to stakeholders, lake groups, and the general public. - 12.
+Perform, or hire contractor to perform, post-treatment monitoring to determine treatment/removal effectiveness.
+[Note: The MnDNR may request multi-year post-treatment monitoring or end of year reporting.
+Post-treatment monitoring may be warranted for several years.] - 11.
+Communicate information about the AIS treatment/removal and results of AIS treatment/removal efforts to stakeholders (including those downstream), lake groups, and the general public. - 12.
 Design and implement education program to help prevent future AIS infestations.